iamalexpayne/fh-iamalexpayne.com/README.md

 Welcome to my personal website and resume, built using the FastHTML framework.
 This site serves as a digital portfolio showcasing my professional background, skills, and accomplishments.
 It is designed to be lightweight, responsive, and easy to navigate.

+**Note:** The live version is hosted via GitHub Pages using the iamalexpayne.com custom domain.

 ## Features

 - **Clean and Simple Design**: Focused on readability and ease of navigation.